Dipshi1701/viiv-design/README.md

 ---

-## How the Search and Gen AI Work
+## How the Search Features Work
+This project includes several search features to help you find information quickly:

+### Search and Gen AI
-This project includes a search that looks for answers in documents and product data.
+The search looks for answers in documents and product data.
 If you allow it, the AI assistant also tries to give a short, helpful summary above the regular results, and shows which sources it used.
 Your original question is sent to the AI service; nothing else personal is sent.

+### Autocompleter (Search Suggestions)
+As you type in the search box, you'll see a dropdown list of suggested results that match what you're typing.
+This helps you find what you need faster.
+The suggestions appear automatically and disappear when you:
+- Press Enter to search
+- Click the Search button
+- Click outside the search box

+### Refinement Tabs
+After you search, you'll see tabs above the results (like "All", "full-letter", "infographic", "video", "congress-presentation").
+These let you filter results by type, so if you only want to see videos or infographics, just click that tab.
+The "All" tab shows everything.

-The code that handles search and AI is in `assets/js/viiv-search.js`.
-You can change what it does there if needed.
+The code that handles search, AI, autocompleter, and tabs is in `assets/js/viiv-search.js`.
+Styling for these features is in `assets/css/styles.css`.
+You can change how they work or look by editing these files.

 ### Gen AI API Key and Domain Key (For Development)
 To use or modify the Gen AI search features, you may need the following keys (found in the JS file):